Arkaeriit/reflet/README.md

 R15 or SP is the stack pointer.
 It is updated when doing pop or push instructions and it points toward an address in RAM.
 Its reset value is 0 but it should be initialized if you intend to use the stack.

 ## Instructions
-Here is a list of the instruction of an ASRM processor.
+Here is a list of the instruction of Reflet processor.
 |Mnemonic|Operand|Followed by|Effect|
 |--|--|--|--|
 | slp | 0x00 | Nothing | Does nothing, wait for the next instruction |